Furniture Care Guide

 Generally a soft damp cloth followed by a dry cloth will be all you need to clean the finish.
 If a cleaner is required, use only a very mild soap and wipe dry.
 A high quality polish may be used occasionally.
 Apply polish with a soft cloth following manufacturer's instructions.

-Follow these steps and you will be assured that your finished piece will continue to look good for many years to come:
+Follow these steps and you will be assured that your finished piece will continue to look beautiful for many generations:

 Dust Removal: Dust build-up is simply airborne particles of dust collecting on the finish.
 If not properly removed, this build-up may dull or even scratch the finish.
-Simply wipe the finish with a cloth dampened with a mild detergent or polish.
+Simply wipe the finish with a cloth dampened with a mild soap and warm water or feather duster.

 Spills: Your finish is resistant to most household spills.
 If a spill should occur, it should be wiped up immediately to avoid any potential damage.